What personal information is collected and why

 - using data about your browsing activity to contact you and deliver offers, discounts, promotions, advertising or other content targeted to your interests; or

 - using data about your device location to provide you with location-based services available through a Member Program;

 you are always free to delete your cookies and cease participation in the Member Program.
 In the case of (i), your device and browser may also give you options to turn off location services either generally or for particular apps or sites.

 Tenants and Occupiers (including Prospective Tenants and Occupiers)

 What we collect

-GPT collects the following types of personal information from unincorporated tenants and guarantors during negotiations for, and during the term of, the lease/licence for premises, storage space, car park spaces and kiosks at GPT properties:
+GPT collects the following types of personal information from unincorporated tenants, occupiers and guarantors in respect of negotiations for, and during the term of, the lease/licence/occupation of premises, storage space, car park spaces and kiosks at GPT properties:

 (a) Contact and insurance details;

-(c) Information as to tenants’ and guarantors’ financial standings and tenants’ business experience; and
+(c) Information as to tenants’, occupants' and guarantors’ financial standings and business experience; and

 (d) other assorted financial and trading information.